Kerrisdale Arena: History

 The arena played host to the wrestling events during the 1954 British Empire and Commonwealth Games.

 Vancouver's first rock concert took place at the arena on 27 June 1956, when Bill Haley and the Comets played.
-The venue later hosted acts such as Ozzy Osbourne, Jimmy Page, Frank Zappa and Motorhead.
+The venue later hosted acts such as Ozzy Osbourne, The Yardbirds, The Mothers of Invention and Motörhead.
 During the summer lacrosse, basketball, and wrestling took place at the arena.
 Ice hockey teams, the Kerrisdale Monarchs (Vancouver Wheelers) played at the arena in the 1950s and the Vancouver Nats used the arena during the 1971-72 and 1972-73 seasons.

 Today the arena serves two purposes, as an ice skating and ice hockey arena for seven months of the year and in winter and as an indoor playground from April to August.